infosabbir/infosabbir/README.md

 ## 👨‍💻 About Me

-I am a passionate **Software Quality Assurance (SQA) Engineer** with a strong foundational background in Computer Science and software development.
-With hands-on experience building mobile applications, I bring a unique "developer’s mindset" to testing—allowing me to write precise test cases, track bugs down to the code level, and effectively bridge the gap between QA and development teams.
+I am a detail-oriented **Software Quality Assurance (SQA) Engineer** with a strong foundational background in Computer Science and software development.
+Moving from cross-platform mobile development (Flutter/Dart) into SQA allows me to bring a highly valuable "developer's mindset" to testing.
+I don't just look at the UI—I understand the underlying system architecture, data models, and API logic.

-I focus on ensuring software reliability, performance, and seamless user experiences through rigorous manual and automated testing.
+Currently, I specialize in combining robust **Manual Testing methodologies** with modern **Web & API Test Automation** to ensure seamless, bug-free user experiences.

 💼 **Open to SQA Internship / Junior SQA Engineer roles**